Q: Why does LINGUIST List need a Fund Drive?

 About 50% of the LINGUIST List funding comes from the jobs and publication announcements that we post.

-You can support LINGUIST List by shopping from Amazon using the LINGUIST List Amazon Store.
-To visit the Amazon Store, click on one of the following referral links to the store in the country that best suits you:
+You can support LINGUIST List by shopping from Amazon using the Smile LINGUIST List (ELinguistics Foundation Support) link.
+To visit the Amazon Store, click on the following referral link:

 Q: Why should I support LINGUIST List?